Battle of Blaauwberg: British landing

+Battle

 The battle began at sunrise, with exchanges of artillery fire.
 These were followed by an advance by Janssens's militia cavalry, and volleys of musket fire from both sides.
-Janssens' hired regiment of mercenary regulars out of Waldeck, placed at the centre of his line, fled from the field when the British 71st foot reached within only 90 meters of them, without firing a single shot, exposing the Batavian centre.
-The two regiments to its flanks (the 22st line and 9th Batavian rifles), which promptly began to collapse, though Janssens managed to rally some of his troops and keep them at the fray.
+Janssens' hired regiment of mercenary regulars out of Waldeck, placed at the centre of his line, fled from the field when the British 71st foot reached within 90 meters of them, without firing a single shot, exposing the Batavian centre.
+The two battalions to its flanks (the 22nd line and 9th Batavian rifles), which promptly began to collapse, though Janssens managed to rally some of his troops and keep them at the fray.

 The 200 French sailors and marines, despite having their flanks exposed due to the Batavian line routing, fought ferociously and resisted the attack longer than the rest.
 10 pieces of foot artillery placed in the centre, manned by 54 Javanese artillerists and 104 Mozambican slaves, were firing at the advancing Highlanders.
-A gallant charge of the highland 71st foot captured the guns after a ferocious defence from the Javanese artillerists.
+A gallant charge of the 71st Highlanders captured the guns after a ferocious defence from the Javanese artillerists.
 As Janssens' centre began collapsing, he ordered a withdrawal, which his regulars promptly commenced, but his militia and auxiliary troops did not carry out immediately, engaging the British in a fighting withdrawal before being forced to flee due to the increasing pressure of the British attack.

-Janssens began the battle with 2,049 troops, and lost either 337 or 353 in casualties and desertions Although Baird gives the tally as "reputed to exceed 700 Men in killed and wounded", though he implicitly admitted uncertainty of the enemy's total losses.
+Janssens began the battle with 2,049 troops and was bombarded, and lost either 337 or 353 in casualties and desertions Although Baird gives the tally as "reputed to exceed 700 Men killed and wounded", though he implicitly admitted uncertainty of the enemy's total losses.
 Baird began the battle with 5,399 men, and his troops suffered 204 casualties in the form of 189 wounded and 15 killed.

+British consolidation

-From Blaauwberg, Janssens moved inland to a farm in the Tygerberg area, and from there his troops moved to the Elands Kloof in the Hottentots Holland Mountains, about 50 km from Cape Town.
+From Blaauwberg, Janssens moved inland to a farm in the Tygerberg area, and from there his troops moved to Elands Kloof in the Hottentots Holland Mountains, about 50 km from Cape Town.

 The British forces reached the outskirts of Cape Town on 9 January.
 To spare the town and its civilian population from attack, the commandant of Cape Town, Lieutenant-Colonel Hieronymus Casimir von Prophalow, sent out a white flag.
 He handed over the outer fortifications to Baird, and terms of surrender were negotiated later in the day.

-The formal Articles of Capitulation for the town and the Cape Peninsula were signed the following afternoon, 10 January, at a cottage at Papendorp (now the suburb of Woodstock) which became known as "Treaty Cottage."
+The formal Articles of Capitulation for the town and the Cape Peninsula were signed the following afternoon, 10 January, at a cottage in Papendorp (now the suburb of Woodstock) which became known as "Treaty Cottage."
 Although the cottage has long since been demolished, Treaty Street still commemorates the event.
 The tree under which they signed remains to this day.